 If the lesson is 30 minutes it means for the whole 30 minutes.

 If the lesson is an hour it means for the whole hour.

 You can have a helmet on for an hour but you wouldn’t dress yourself in a helmet for an hour.

-So “You need to put on a helmet during the lesson.” is not a good fit.
-We wouldn’t say this in natural conversation.
+So… “You need to wear a helmet during the lesson.” is the right answer!
+This how we say this in natural English conversation.

 Here are some natural examples using the phrasal verb put on.

 “You need to put on a helmet before the lesson.”

 “I’ll give you a ride on my motorcycle.
 Put on a helmet and let’s go!”
 (Do it now)